-People really do make Glasgow and we are a city that prides ourselves on our warm welcome and at One Community Scotland we offer help and support to families and young people who are new to the city, to settle in.
+People really do make Glasgow and we are a city that prides ourselves on our warm welcome.
+At One Community Scotland we offer help and support to families and young people who are settling in to the city.

 We have recruited ‘champions’ from the city’s Horn of Africa community to help us do this.
 The ladies have all created happy and successful lives in the city and are now offering a helping hand to others.
 Whether it’s getting to know the city, improving language skills or applying for jobs the ladies are there to help.